Parental Leave for Instructional 9-month Faculty

 II.
 Policy Statement

-All Instructional 9-month faculty can elect Parental Leave, in partnership with their department.
-With this option the employee is eligible for a 50% work relief for a year following the birth or adoption date (multiple births will be treated as one event).
-During the Parental Leave period(s) the faculty member is eligible for full pay and benefits but will work a reduced schedule.
-The course reduction can be taken 100% in one semester, 50% in two semesters or some other combination that makes sense for the faculty member and the department.
+All Instructional 9-month faculty can elect Parental Leave.
+With this option, the employee is eligible to create a Work Relief Combination (see definition below) within twelve months following the birth or adoption date (multiple births will be treated as one event).
+During the Parental Leave period(s) the faculty member is eligible for full pay and benefits.
+The employee may choose to have a Work Relief Combination of 100% in one semester, 50% in two semesters, or some other percentage distribution across two consecutive contractual semesters that makes sense for the faculty member.

-In the circumstance that both parents are faculty members employed by Mason, parents need to work closely with the departments and units (college/school/institutes) involved to develop a plan that minimizes the impact.
+In the circumstance that both parents are faculty members employed by Mason, parents need to work closely with the departments and units (college/school/institutes) involved to develop a plan that optimizes outcomes for both employees and their academic units.
 Faculty members must work with their department chairs and/or deans to coordinate the specific arrangements of the reduced work schedule.

 C. Use with Other Leave(s)